SPMTH/afm-molecular-fingerprints/README.md

  (https://arxiv.org/abs/2405.04321)

 ## Reproducing the figures
-To reproduce some of the figures, you need to download the data/dataset folder, experiments/300k_1024_all_ks_dropout_0_5 and
+To reproduce some of the figures, you need to download the data and models folders from Zenodo.